 - The Marconfort Essence: (previously called the Flamingo Beach) Adult only, recently renovated with all buffet dining.

-- Sol Pelicanos: Family friendly, famous for being the Benidorm Program hotel and its swim up bar.
+- Sol Pelicanos: Family-friendly, famous for being the Benidorm TV show hotel and its swim-up bar.

 - Melia Benidorm: Contemporary rooms, indoor and outdoor pool with pleasant grounds.

 - The Grand Bali – slightly out of the main area, but upmarket.